This 14-Year-Old Got A Hammer Stuck In Her Mouth Because Of A K-Pop Band

 "I was not prepared to look at pictures of blonde Yoon-gi, and that made me say anything at the time," she told Refinery29.
 She takes full credit for the creative figure of speech.
 "I completely made it up," she said.

 Fortunately, thanks to 10 minutes of hard work, she figured it out herself.
 "I took it out side-by-side," she told Refinery29.
-"My mum didn't know until I showed her the tweet."
+"My mom didn't know until I showed her the tweet."

 While this ordeal was no doubt stressful, it did teach Kaylee a valuable lesson, she told Buzzfeed: "There are ways to channel your excitement, and shoving a hammer in your mouth probably isn’t the best."